 Linear Discriminant analysis (LD) is a generative classifier; it models the joint probability distribution of the input and target variables.
 As a result, this classifier can “generate” new input variables given the target variable.

 The discriminant analysis model is built using a set of observations for which the classes are known.
 This set of observations is sometimes referred to as the training set.
 Based on the training set, the technique constructs a set of linear functions of the predictors, known as discriminant functions, such that L = b1x1 + b2x2 + … + bnxn + c, where the b's are discriminant coefficients, the x's are the input variables or predictors and c is a constant.

-These discriminant functions are used to predict the class of a new observation with unknown class.
+These discriminant functions are used to predict the class of a new observation with an unknown class.
 For a k class problem, k discriminant functions are constructed.
-Given a new observation, all the k discriminant functions are evaluated, and the observation is assigned to class i if the ith discriminant function has the highest value.
+Given a new observation, all k discriminant functions are evaluated and the observation is assigned to the class with the largest discriminant function value.

 - Means of each class are specific to that class.

 - All classes have a common covariance matrix.

 If these assumptions are realized, DA generates a linear decision boundary.